Invasion of Darfur (1916): Dibbis and Kulme

-Sultan Ali Dinar, fled to the Jebel Marra mountains 50 mi to the south-west of El Fasher, with around 2,000 men, Kelly's troops were unable to immediately pursue him, due to a lack of supplies and exhaustion.
-However, Dinar approached the Anglo Egyptians offering to discuss surrender terms.
-Discussions continued until 1 August, when Kelly broke off the talks, as it had become apparent that Dinar was just stalling for time.
+Sultan Ali Dinar, fled to the Jebel Marra mountains 50 mi to the south-west of al-Fashir, with around 2,000 men; Kelly's troops were unable to immediately pursue him, due to a lack of supplies and exhaustion.
+Dinar approached the Anglo Egyptians offering to discuss surrender terms.
+Discussions continued until 1 August, when Kelly broke off the talks, as it had become apparent that Dinar was prevaricating.
 Dinar's followers had started to desert him and at that point he was only left with around 1,000 men.
-Kelly's troops had at that stage occupied Kebkebia 80 mi west of El Fasher.
-Huddleston, with his own Camel Corps troops and men from the 13th Sudanese Infantry, two artillery pieces and four Maxim machine guns — 200 men in total — were sent to occupy Dibbis 110 mi south-west of El Fasher.
+Kelly's troops had occupied Kebkebia 80 mi west of al-Fashir.
+Huddleston, with the Camel Corps troops and men from the 13th Sudanese Infantry, two field guns and four Maxim machine-guns — 200 men in total — were sent to occupy Dibbis 110 mi south-west of al-Fashir.
 They reached Dibbis on 13 October, engaging a Fur force of 150 riflemen and 1,000 men armed with spears, defeating them after a short fight.
-Following this, Dinar once again approached the Anglo Egyptians to discuss terms.
-When once again it appeared Dinar was only stalling, Kelly dispatched 100 men from the 13th Sudanese Infantry to reinforce Huddleston.
+Following this, Dinar once again approached the Anglo Egyptians to discuss terms, when it appeared Dinar was delaying, Kelly dispatched 100 men from the 13th Sudanese Infantry to reinforce Huddleston.

-Huddleston had discovered Dinar was in hiding at Kulme 50 mi to the west.
+Huddleston discovered Dinar was in hiding at Kulme 50 mi to the west.
 The remaining Fur troops were in a poor condition, hungry and diseased and little resistance was expected to Huddleston's troops.
 Without waiting for reinforcements Huddleston marched on Kulme.
 Occupying the village almost unopposed on 3 November, they captured several hundred prisoners and most of Dinar's remaining military stores.
-Some of his immediate family also surrendered at the same time.
+Some of his immediate family also surrendered.
 Dinar, avoiding battle, fled to Jebel Juba to the south-west of Kulme.
-Two days later, on 5 November, Huddleston with 150 men, an artillery piece and four Maxim machine guns, mounted on captured horses, set off in pursuit.
+Two days later, on 5 November, Huddleston, with 150 men, a field gun and four Maxim machine-guns mounted on captured horses, set off in pursuit.
 Huddleston reached Dinar's camp on 6 November and opened fire at a range of 500 yd.
 The Fur troops fled, followed by Huddleston's force, around 1 mi from the Fur camp.
 Huddleston's troops discovered the body of Dinar shot through the head.

 Aftermath

-On 1 November 1917, after the expedition, the independent country of Darfur, and its inhabitants, became part of Sudan.
-The £500,000 bill for the cost of the expedition was sent to the Egyptian Government in Cairo for payment by the Egyptian taxpayers.
+On 1 November 1917, Darfur was incorporated into Sudan.
+The £500,000 bill for the cost of the expedition was sent to the Egyptian Government in Cairo for payment by Egyptian taxpayers.
 The British commanders of the operation were also recognised.
 In 1917, Wingate became the British High Commissioner for Egypt.
-The commander of the Anglo-Egyptian expedition, Kelly, became the first Governor of the Darfur province with his office located in the Sultan's palace throne room until May 1917.
-He was then promoted to brigadier general and given command of the 5th Mounted Brigade, which was part of the Australian Mounted Division fighting in Palestine.
+Kelly, became the first Governor of the Darfur province with his office in the Sultan's palace throne room until May 1917.
+Kelly was promoted to brigadier general and given command of the 5th Mounted Brigade, which was part of the Australian Mounted Division fighting in Palestine.